g-w1/ezc/README.md

 To run just do `ezc file` use `-g` flag for debug info (it will generate a out.asm file). then you can open in gdb or lldb

+To get the standard library pass `-stdlib-path /path/to/stdlib` to the compiler.
+To compile the standard library, go into the lib directory in this compiler.
+Then run `zig build` in that directory and find the library in `zig-cache/lib/libstd.a`.
+You will probably need pretty close to master branch zig.

 To test: `cargo test`

 ## Resources